 Low suction is usually caused by a build-up of debris blocking a few important parts of your filtering system.
 Clean your pool weekly in all the problem areas mentioned above to ensure that build-up does not occur.
 If you have a busy schedule and cleaning once a week is too much work, or you’re still encountering a low suction problem with your skimmer, it might be a good idea to hire a professional to do this grunt work.

 More questions?
 Let me know!
-Also be sure to check out some of my related skimmer research below.
+Also, check out some of my related skimmer research below.